 Best for: a quieter atmosphere, Lailat al Miraj (Night of Ascension), Cap Go Meh (last day of Chinese New Year), Pasola

-While Indonesia during its rainy season may not always be a picture-perfect postcard, it does come with the bonus of fewer contenders for beach space and smaller lines at hot spots.
+Indonesia might not be as picture-perfect during the rainy season, but it does come with the bonus of fewer contenders for beach space and smaller lines at hot spots.
 If you’re interested in a unique moment of Indonesian culture, why not visit Sumba for the ritual battles on horseback known as Pasola?

-Best for: beach stays and day trips, Ramadan, Java Jazz Festival, Nyepi (Day of Silence)
+Best for: beach stays and day trips, Java Jazz Festival, Nyepi (Day of Silence)

-Best for: hiking, diving and wildlife excursions, yoga retreats, Ramadan, Kartini’s Day, Good Friday, Bali Spirit Festival
+Best for: hiking, diving and wildlife excursions, yoga retreats, Kartini’s Day, Good Friday, Bali Spirit Festival

 You know what they say about the shoulder season… it’s the best time to visit anywhere!
 April falls right at the last stages of the rainy season and before the mid-year tourism crowds.
-While rain is still likely to come on and off, the change in weather can mean better conditions for outdoor fun such as hiking the mountains, diving the reefs, and visits to wildlife sanctuaries.
-Ramadan often occurs this month so keep an eye on the date.
-April also hosts a celebration day of the women’s rights activist Raden Ayu Kartini and the Bali Spirit Festival which combines the joys of yoga, dancing, and music.
+While rain is still likely to come on and off, the change in weather can mean better conditions for outdoor fun such as hiking the mountains, diving the reefs and visits to wildlife sanctuaries.
+April also hosts a celebration day of the women’s rights activist Raden Ayu Kartini and the Bali Spirit Festival which combines the joys of yoga, dancing and music.

-Best for: snorkeling and diving, beach-going, National Awakening Day (celebrates Indonesian identity), Budda’s birthday, Ascension Day
+Best for: snorkelling and diving, beach-going, National Awakening Day (celebrates Indonesian identity), Budda’s birthday, Ascension Day

 Put away the umbrellas and pull out the sunhats, the dry season is here.
-With the reduced rainfall, temperatures will sit around the high 30s and improve visibility, especially while snorkeling or orangutan spotting.
-The dry season is recommended for most travelers due to the overall good weather, but if you'd prefer it slightly quieter, venture to the country in May before the school holiday crowds arrive.
-There are also some important dates in the Indonesian calendar this month, including National Awakening Day, Buddha’s birthday, and Ascension Day.
+With the reduced rainfall, temperatures will sit around the high 30s and improve visibility, especially while snorkelling or orangutan spotting.
+The dry season is recommended for most travellers due to the good weather, but if you'd prefer it slightly quieter, venture to the country in May before the school holiday crowds arrive.
+There are also some important dates in the Indonesian calendar this month, including National Awakening Day, Buddha’s birthday and Ascension Day.

 Best for: rice paddy exploration, temple visiting and pool dipping, animal spotting, Eid al-Adha (Feast of Sacrifice)

-Whether you want to calm your senses or hike up your pulse, Indonesia in June has exactly what you need.
-This time of year will be great for meandering through rice paddies in Ubud, reflecting at temples, or alternatively, diving with the whale sharks off West Papua.
-But if the jungle is more your calling, look out for some of Indonesia's famous native flora including the Sumatran tiger, orangutan, sun bear , and tree kangaroos.
+Whether you want to calm your senses or up your pulse on a hike, June has exactly what you need.
+This time of year will be great for meandering through rice paddies in Ubud, reflecting at temples or alternatively, diving with the whale sharks off West Papua.
+But if the jungle is more your calling, look out for some of Indonesia's famous native flora including the Sumatran tiger, orangutan, sun bear and tree kangaroos.
 Maybe you'll spot the varied bird life and their impressive reptile species (see Komodo dragon) within the greenery or just hanging around the islands too.

 Best for: beaches, monument sighting, market shopping, Solo Batik Carnival in Java, Islamic New Year, Festivals of Flower and Fruit

-An Indonesian July is a bustling place.
-The lively roster of events, particularly the Festivals of Flower and Fruit, Solo Batik Carnival (Java), and Islamic New Year will fill the streets with celebrators, while the perfect weather invites international travelers to the beaches and landmark sites.
-Split your time between laying under the warm Indonesian sun and venturing out to lively traditional markets (open day and night), learning about local produce, or ticking off stunning natural locations- such as the Munduk waterfall and Gili Islands - from your must-see list.
+July is bustling in Indonesia.
+The lively roster of events, particularly the Festivals of Flower and Fruit, Solo Batik Carnival (Java) and Islamic New Year will fill the streets with celebrators, while the perfect weather invites international travellers to the beaches and landmark sites.
+Split your time between laying under the warm Indonesian sun and venturing out to lively traditional markets (open day and night), learning about local produce or ticking off stunning natural locations –such as the Munduk waterfall and Gili Islands – from your must-see list.

-Best for: hiking treks, sunny beaches, boating outings, Galungan dan Kuningan, Independence Day, The Balinese holiday Galungan dan Kuningan
+Best for: hiking, sunny beaches, boating outings, Galungan dan Kuningan, Independence Day, The Balinese holiday Galungan dan Kuningan

 No matter if you prefer the jungle to the mountains or the city to the beach, the climate in August makes it a perfect time to travel to your style.
-Hiking treks are dry and the beaches are bustling so if you’d prefer to stay out of the rain but don’t mind crowds, this month is your best bet for a good time.
-Hop on a boat tour for a different view of the islands or get up with the sun to see spectacular vertical sights from the top of Mt Bromo.
-Bars are likely to be bustling at this time of year but there's plenty on offer for family days out too.
+Hiking trails are dry and the beaches are bustling, so if you’d prefer to stay out of the rain but don’t mind crowds, this month is your best bet for a good time.
+Hop on a boat tour for a different view of the islands or get up with the sun to see spectacular sights from the top of Mt Bromo.
+Bars are likely to be busy at this time of year and there's plenty on offer for family days out, too.

 Best for: bike tours, surfing, Lake Toba Festival, Erau biennial cultural festival

-Surf the days away in a sunny Indonesian September.
-Or, for those more land-based, why not bike ride through Bali or combine the two in an adventure tour through three of Indonesia’s hot spots?
-This month’s weather is great for all things action, relaxation, and exploration.
-You’ll also be able to watch the 5-day Lake Toba Festival in Northern Sumatra this month which is a unique celebration of the year’s blessings complete with sport, dancing, and art.
+Surf the days away in sunny September.
+Or, for those more land-based, why not bike through Bali or combine the two on an active adventure through three of Indonesia’s hot spots?
+This month’s weather is great for all things action, relaxation and exploration.
+You’ll also be able to watch the 5-day Lake Toba Festival in Northern Sumatra, which is a unique celebration of the year’s blessings complete with sport, dancing and art.

 Best for: cultural activities, animal encounters, Batik Day, Ubud Writers & Readers Festival